trahn/trahn.github.io/_posts/2014-11-27-Let-me-inspire-you.md

 ---
 layout: post
-title: Let me inspire you!
+title: Let Me Inspire You!
 ---

 There is something about some inspiring speeches that gets to me.
 I find myself watching them time and again.
 I guess they often contain lessons or ideas that I want to - or already do - incorporate in my own life.